smcgdub/MS3_Project_Tipsy_Mac_Staggers/testing.md

 **Email Left Empty**
 ![Image of register error for email](assets/images/readme_images/register_test_email.png)<br>

-As you can see from the image above if the user doesn't enter a valid email address the popup will tell them an invalid text has been entered.
+As you can see from the image above if the user doesn't enter an email address the popup will tell them an invalid text has been entered.

 **Password Left Empty / Error**<br>
 Users are required to enter a password that is a minimum of 6 characters.
 Users will know this because the password field has placeholder text informing the user of a minimum of 6 characters.